protocol/research-website/content/posts/202103-fosdem/index.md

 *Q: How does Jumping  Bitswap avoid the same peer from getting the same message multiple times?*

 A: There is no way of preventing a peer from receiving the same message multiple times.
-Peers may have several shared connections with several peers in the path, and the topology of the network is unpredictable.
-However, the protocol has several schemes in place to minimize the duplication of messages and reduce the flooding of messages in the network:
+Peers may have several shared connections with multiple peers in the path, and the topology of the network is unpredictable.
+However, the protocol has schemes in place to minimize the duplication of messages and reduce the flooding of messages in the network:
-Jumping Bitswap nodes include a degree parameter to limit the number of messages that are forwarded.
+- Jumping Bitswap nodes include a degree parameter to limit the number of messages that are forwarded.
 Thus, for a degree *d*, Bitswap nodes only forward requests to *d* of the peers in the session.
-Jumping Bitswap nodes do not forward requests for CIDs for which they have already forwarded a request (even if the CID is being requested from another source node).
+- Jumping Bitswap nodes do not forward requests for CIDs for which they have already forwarded a request (even if the CID is being requested from another source node).
 This prevents the duplicate requests for the same CID.

 ### [GossipSub Talk](https://fosdem.org/2021/schedule/event/gossipsub/)

-*Q: I was not here at the beginning of the talk: what is the relationship between Filecoin and Gossipsub?*
+*Q: What is the relationship between Filecoin and Gossipsub?*

-A: Filecoin is a blockchain network, and as every blockchain network it needs to propagate blocks and transaction messages between miners so that all nodes are in sync, reach consensus, and advance the blockchain.
-As most blockchain networks are primarily permissionless peer-to-peer networks, they need a message propagation protocol to deliver new blocks and messages to all nodes in the network.
+A: Filecoin is a blockchain network, and, as every blockchain network, it needs to propagate blocks and transaction messages between miners so that all nodes are in sync, reach consensus, and advance the blockchain.
+Because most blockchain networks are primarily permissionless peer-to-peer networks, they need a message propagation protocol to deliver new blocks and messages to all nodes in the network.

 GossipSub is the message propagation protocol for the Filecoin blockchain.
-It makes sure that:
-- all messages are delivered to their destination with bounded delay
-- the network is not overloaded with traffic
-The network stays resilient against a large number of very challenging attacks.
+It makes sure that all messages are delivered to their destination with bounded delay, the network is not overloaded with traffic, and the network stays resilient against a large number of very challenging attacks.

 <center>{{< figure src="/images/resnetlab/resnetlab_logo_violet.svg" alt="ResNetLab" link="/research/groups/resnetlab/" width="150px" >}}</center>